 (iii) not expose the child to domestic violence.

 Other conditions which may be imposed by the Magistrate include limiting any contact between the aggrieved and the respondent (both physical and other, such as contact by phone or SMS), returning property to the aggrieved, or requiring the respondent to leave a location.
 These need to be necessary in the circumstances and desirable in the interests of the aggrieved, any named person, or the respondent.

-Often police officers are the first to respond to incidences of domestic and family violence.
-Under the Domestic and Family Violence Protection Act 2012, the police have the power to issue a protection notice when they attend a domestic violence incident and they reasonably believe that domestic violence occurred.
+The police play a paramount role in protection orders as they are often the first to respond to incidences of domestic and family violence.
+Under the Domestic and Family Violence Protection Act 2012, police have the power to issue a protection notice when attending a DV incident and they reasonably believe that domestic violence occurred.

-This notice is taken to be an application for a protection order to be determined in the Magistrates Court at a later date.
-The notice includes a standard condition that the respondent must be of good behaviour and must not commit further domestic violence towards the aggrieved.
-Police may also impose the following ‘cool down’ conditions if they believe it is necessary and desirable to do so:-
+The police protection notice is taken to be an application for a protection order, to be determined in the Magistrates Court at a later date.
+Police may also impose the following ‘cool down’ conditions if they believe it is necessary and desirable to do so:

 (a) that the respondent is prohibited from entering (or attempting to enter, or remain at) a stated premises, or approaching within a distance of stated premises;